Monu91-ai/Monu-RL-midterm-project/README.md

 # 4. Methods
 # Q-Learning Algorithm

 Our objective is to maximize the expected reward and train the agent to take the best action in each state.
-One of the most powerful reinforcement learning algorithms is Q-learning Algorithm.
+I will use one of the most powerful reinforcement learning algorithms Q-learning Algorithm to train the agent.

 The aim of the Q-learning is to learn a policy, which tells the agent what action to take in a state based on its Q-value.
 Q-value is basically the quality value of a state-action pair (s,a) which is based on the discounted future rewards the agent can expect on average.